Quick Summary

 To begin with, a business can spend more money on podcast setup, but it doesn’t have to.
 If one owns a computer and is on a tight budget, one can create, edit, and broadcast a podcast for free!

 On the other side, starting with podcasting for business can cost much more if someone wants to use more expensive business equipment.
 Such advanced equipment is not necessary to create the first episodes, though doing so could enhance the sound quality.
-Once one is done recording, one can use any podcast platform to post it for free.
+Once one is done recording, one can use any of these podcasting for business free platform to post it.

 This concept will be evident to certain people.
 For others, particularly in uncommon industries and niches, businesses might need to think beyond the box in their subject.
-A business might not launch a business podcast about sunglasses if it sells sunglasses, for example.
-When the target audience is frequent travellers, a travel-related podcast would be a better option.
+A business might not launch a podcast for business about sunglasses if it sells sunglasses, for example.
+When the target audience is frequent travelers, a travel-related podcast would be a better option.

 The format of the episodes is the next crucial element.
 A business must have the structure & look of the podcast that will engage its audience.
-Finally, a business must decide how long the episodes will be while creating a podcast.
+Finally, a business must decide how long the episodes will be while podcasting for business.

 It’s a good idea to keep the episode lengths constant & the listeners know what to anticipate.
 If the business podcast episodes are 20 minutes long and the listeners are familiar with that duration, it’s easy to schedule their listening around activities like a daily commute.
 Now that it’s clear what is required to start business podcasts, here’s how one can do it.